 Do food and yoga go together?

-They sure do, reports the NY Times in a profile of a new movement of people who love to eat and who love to do the tree pose.
+They sure do, reports the reports the NY Times in a profile of a new movement of people who love to eat and who love to do the tree pose.
 “The past decade has produced thousands of new foodies and new yogis,” the Times writes, “all interested in healthier bodies, clearer consciences and a greener planet.”

 Tapping into the trend, David Romanelli, a yoga teacher at Exhale Spa in New York City, devised a “Yoga for Foodies” series that he plans to expand to Chicago, Cleveland and Dallas.
 After a recent class, a multicourse dinner of pasta, red wine and chocolate was served on the floor.